schoolbaseafrica/SchoolBase-Website-BE/CONTRIBUTING.md

    > Always ensure tests pass before submitting a PR.

-3. Submit a pull request from your branch to the upstream main branch.
+3. Submit a pull request from your branch to the upstream dev branch.

 4. In the PR description:
    - Explain what you changed.
    - **Provide context**: link the issue or ticket.
    - Include any additional notes for the reviewers.

+## Pull Request Title Rules

+- PR titles should be short, clear, and descriptive of the changes.
+- Preferably, match the branch name (without the type prefix) or use the commit message style.
+- Include the ticket or issue number if applicable.

+### Examples:

+- `feat(HNG-1234): create login page`
+- `fix(HNG-5678): correct pagination logic`
+- `docs: update README with setup instructions`

+> Following this format makes it easier for reviewers to quickly understand the purpose of the PR.

 ## Code of Conduct